 a. are of good quality and free from failures and defects;

-b. possess those dimensions, weights, colours, features, capacities, etc. that parties have agreed on and furthermore possess all features that the User may reasonably expect from this;
+c. possess those dimensions, weights, colours, features, capacities, etc. that Parties have agreed on and furthermore possess all features that the User may reasonably expect;

-d. are suitable for the purpose that the User wishes to use them for/for which the items – considering their nature/according to the order or agreement – are destined to be used;
+e. are suitable for the purpose that the User wishes to use them for/for which the Items – considering their nature/according to the Order or Agreement – are destined to be used;

-f. comprises all relevant certificates, statements, declarations, installation instructions, operating instructions, specifications, drawings, reports, tax related information and other documents
+g. comprises all relevant certificates, statements, declarations, installation instructions, operating instructions, specifications, drawings, reports, tax related information and other Documents, and

 3. The Supplier provides the applicable warranty/guarantee certificates to the User immediately upon delivery.